westlywright/ghostentista/README.md

 # Ghostentista
 ## Theme for Ghost Blogging Platform
-### version 0.1
+### version 0.2

 Responsive, asynchronous, content centric theme for Ghost.
 Very loosely based on Casper and inspired by my own WordPress theme Kontentista (also not quite finished).
-Built using modern web technologies and with a help of LESS preprocessor.
-Currently tested only on Webkit based browsers.
+Built using modern web technologies and with a help of LESS preprocessor. ~~Currently tested only on Webkit based browsers~~.
 But will be tuned up within days.
-Theme is not ready for prime time, since it contains lots and lots of bugs, links to my social networks and the code is far from tidy.
+Theme is not ready for prime time, since it contains ~~lots and lots of bugs~~, links to my social networks ~~and the code is far from tidy~~.

+### Demo
+- [Latest version can be seen at Etheeks.com]:http://www.etheeks.com

 ### Features
 - HTML5/LESS